 Our goal is for the emulator distribution $q$ to closely approximate the ESM output distribution $p_{ESM}$ under a chosen notion of distance $d(q, p_{ESM})$.
 We describe below the notions of distances that we use to diagnose different aspects of the discrepancy between the distributions.

-\paragraph{Distance in individual statistics}
+\paragraph*{Distance in individual statistics}

 Throughout this work, we often define $d$ in terms of error in individual statistics --- such as means, variances, correlations, quantiles --- as it provides important insights on how two distributions can differ.
-Biases in moments show errors in the distribution's location, spread, or skewness; biases in correlations reveal mismatches in dependence structures; and biases in quantiles, often more robust to outliers than moments, are particularly useful to assess differences in the distribution tails.
+Biases in moments show errors in the distribution's location, spread, or skewness; biases in correlations reveal mismatches in dependence structures; biases in quantiles, often more robust to outliers than moments, are particularly useful to assess differences in the distribution tails.
 In practice, comparing the actual statistics directly can often make interpretations more natural than comparing errors.
-Indeed, visual inspection can often reveal sufficient information to judge whether emulator and ESM statistics align, and we therefore rely on it for multiple diagnoses throughout the following sections.
+Visual inspection can often be sufficient to judge whether emulator and ESM statistics align, and we therefore rely on it for multiple diagnostics in the following sections.

 When reporting explicit distances is useful, we privilege defining $d$ in terms of error relative to a reference quantity.
 This makes the reported values easier to interpret and compare across variables.
 We use two strategies: relative errors and error-to-noise ratios.
 Relative errors express the error as a percentage of deviation from the ESM statistic, where an acceptable threshold is chosen by judgment (e.g.\ 10\%).
 The error-to-noise ratio is defined by dividing the error by the ESM’s internal variability.
 This is particularly relevant for evaluating errors in means: if the bias is smaller than the natural variability, it is unlikely to be detectable in individual realizations.
 This naturally sets an acceptable threshold of $d(q, p_{ESM}) \leq 1$, with larger values indicating a meaningful bias.